SimardeepDhanda/globalISBNfinder/README.md

-# 📚 Book Finder
+# 📚 ISBN Tracker

 A sleek web application that helps you find books at nearby libraries and bookstores using ISBN numbers.
-Built with Google Maps API and designed for the Greater Toronto Area.
+Built with Google Maps API.

 ## ✨ Features